vasanthk/git-tips-and-tricks/README.md

 * [Deleting last commit from git](#deleting-last-commit-from-git)
 * [Fetch all Git branches from remote](#fetch-all-git-branches-from-remote)
 * [Fetch a branch from someone else's fork](#fetch-a-branch-from-someone-elses-fork)
+* [Deleting branch from fork and then re-creating it with same from upstream]

 ### Git log (Pretty graph view)
 ```git log --graph ```